jmjf/authzerizer/notes/00-Planning.md

 ## Technology decisions

 -  API: Node, TypeScript, Express
--  ORM: probably Prisma (because next point)
+-  ORM: probably ~~Prisma~~ an ORM of some kind(because next point)
+   -  For reasons, I decided to try TypeORM instead of Prisma
 -  Database: Given the implications of the context, something SQL
    -  In my case, Postgres because I already have one handy (in Docker).